terra-campaigns/arrival/campaign/context/secrets/secretsHistory.md

 # Secrets for History

 ## The Kyri
-`4500 to 17000 IT`

-After the Kyri were awoken they started shaping the Ophaire as they saw fit, and created their own races while corrupting surface races and bringing them to the depthness of the world.
-It is in 6000 IT when the dragons, aberrations, fiends and ooze creatures started populating Guemenos' darkness.
-Around 7000 IT the Kyri and their creatures started attacking Edraihil's domains, and what is known as the War for Guemenos started.
+After the Kyri were awoken they started shaping the Ophaire as they saw fit, and created their own races while corrupting surface races and bringing them to the depths of the world.
 The war lasted more than 10 thousand years and covered Guemenos with death, fire and suffering.
-Around the year 17000 IT, Ulkrunnar's son Gronz created a staff that had the power to obliterate large armies using a light power known as Uli.
+Ulkrunnar's son Gronz created a staff that had the power to obliterate large armies using a light power known as Uli.

-Gronz used his staff for hundreds of years and was able to eliminate all the large armies from Nek's followers.
-The staff was not enough for killing Nek and his gods, but it was enough to weaken them.
+Gronz used his staff for hundreds of years and was able to eliminate all the large armies from the Edrahil.
+The staff was not enough for killing the gods, but it was enough to weaken them.
 They were later imprisoned by Ulkrunnar in his Forsaken Hall, under the fortress of Turnskull (located in the ice sheets in the south pole).
 For the non divine inhabitants, although it was thought they were killed, they were rather sent to a world they called Acrisius.
 The use of the staff was called The Great Purge, but this history is unknown to most current inhabitants.

 ### The great purge